dirkolbrich/hugo-tailwindcss-starter-theme/readme.md

 hugo server -w --disableFastRender
 ```

-Your content should go into `new-site/content`, the developement of the site layout is done within `new-site/themes/new-theme-name/layout`.
+Your content should go into `new-site/content`, the development of the site layout is done within `new-site/themes/new-theme-name/layout`.

-Happy coding...

 ## Reference